axibase/axibase-collector-docs/installation-on-docker.md

 ## Importing an Image in Restricted Environments

-If the Docker host has no connectivity to [Docker Hub](https://hub.docker.com), download and import the Collector image manually.
+If the Docker host does not have connectivity to [Docker Hub](https://hub.docker.com), download and import the Collector image manually.

 * Log in to a Docker host which is connected to Docker Hub.
 * Pull the Collector image from Docker Hub and export into an archive file: